goerli/medalla/README.md

 Additionally, not having a script that does the job for you, ensures that all node implementations and their according tooling are well documented across the different clients.

 ##### Is _Witti_ an incentivized adversarial network?
 No. The Witti testnet is not incentivized.
 The current goal is to ensure protocol compatibility across major ETH 2.0 client implementations.
-Participation is free and permissionless, everyone can create validator deposits at [`0x42cc0FcEB02015F145105Cf6f19F90e9BEa76558`](https://goerli.etherscan.io/address/0x42cc0FcEB02015F145105Cf6f19F90e9BEa76558) on the _Goerli_ Ethereum testnet and start validating on Schlesi.
+Participation is free and permissionless, everyone can create validator deposits at [`0x42cc0FcEB02015F145105Cf6f19F90e9BEa76558`](https://goerli.etherscan.io/address/0x42cc0FcEB02015F145105Cf6f19F90e9BEa76558) on the _Goerli_ Ethereum testnet and start validating on Witti.

 ##### Why do you call it _Witti_?
 Witti (Wittenbergplatz) is a subway station in Berlin proposed by MP.
 It's the first testnet named by a subway station in Berlin that is not located in the district of Kreuzberg were many blockchain companies, including the ETH DEV, have their offices.